fbsanches/cordova-plugin-wallpaper/README.md

 The plugin is licensed under Apache 2.0.
 The Apache Commons Codec (TM) software, delivering Base64 support, is also licensed under Apache 2.0.

 The Apache 2.0 License can be found in the root directory of this project as well as the projects NOTICE.
-See "commons-codec" folder in lib directory for Apache Commons Codec (TM) NOTICE.
+See "commons-codec" folder in lib directory for Apache Commons Codec (TM) NOTICE and extra copy of Apache 2.0.

 ##Supported Platforms